sentclose/sentc-javascript/README.md

             //load a group. returned a group obj for every user. const group = await user.getGroup(group_id);

-            //invite a user to a group
+            //invite a user to a group. use the sentc user id await group.invite("user_id_of_the_other_user");
-            await group.invite("user_id_of_the_other_user");

             //encrypt a string for the group